Table of Contents

 Use these cleaning tips to descale and clean your kettle

-Having an electric kettle and hard water means that you’re going to get build up on your kettle once in a while.
+Having an electric kettle and hard water means that you’re going to get build-up on your kettle once in a while.
 This is just a fact of life.
-But by knowing how to clean your electric kettle and be able to descale your kettle regularly will prevent build-up.
+But knowing how to clean your electric kettle and be able to descale your kettle regularly will prevent build-up.
 Giving your kettle a longer life.

 How to clean your electric kettle with vinegar

 The easiest way to remove calcium buildup in your kettle is by using a half-and-half mixture of vinegar and water.
-It’s a natural way to clean an electric kettle and it’s super easy to do.
+It’s a natural way to clean and descale an electric kettle, and it’s super easy to do.
 It’s a great thing to add to your kitchen cleaning checklist.

-You can do this many times as is needed.
+You can do this as many times as is needed.
 It’s an easy way to keep your kettle clean.
-We usually do this with our kettle once a month as we have it down on our house cleaning checklist.
-If your water is soft, you may only need to do it when you have do your house deep cleaning, or spring cleaning.
+We usually do this with our kettle once a month as we have it down on our home cleaning checklist.
+If your water is soft, you may only need to do it when you have to do your house deep cleaning or spring cleaning.
 We also use this white vinegar method to descale our Keurig machine as well when the Keurig descale light won’t turn off.

 Here are the steps for cleaning a kettle with vinegar: